tryolabs/soccer-video-analytics/README.md

 ## How to install

 To install the necessary dependencies we use [Poetry](https://python-poetry.org/docs).
-You can find a `poetry.lock` in this project with all dependencies.
+You can find the file `poetry.lock` in this project with all the dependencies.

 The following steps describe the installation process.